|Dance for Parkinson's

 To register for the Fall session, please contact Mondavi Center Artist

 Engagement Coordinator Ruth Rosenberg, (530) 752-6113 or

 Please remember that you must be registered in advance, as class size is limited.

 So why dance?
 And why Parkinson's?

-created through a unique collaboration between the Mark Morris Dance Group
+through a unique collaboration between the Mark Morris Dance Group and the Brooklyn

-trained dancers are movement experts whose knowledge is useful to persons with PD.
+dancers are movement experts whose knowledge is useful to persons with PD.
 Dancers

 know all about stretching muscles, and about balance and rhythm.
+Most importantly,

 For a dancer, it is a "given" that they will work on building and maintaining muscle